 The Company's head office is located at Suite 2200 - 609 Granville Street, Vancouver, British Columbia, V7Y 1H2.
-The Company's registered office is located at Suite 2200, 700 West Georgia Street, Vancouver, British Columbia V7Y 1K8 (as of May 17, 2022).
+The Company's registered office is located at Suite 2200, 700 West Georgia Street, Vancouver, British Columbia, V7Y 1K8.

 Details of the Company's principal subsidiaries are set out in the following section.